cri-for-all/debut-tutors/README.md

 6) """ Create a boucle "if" that returns "That's true!" when the operation is correct, and else return "try again!" (use ==, !=, <=, >=) """

 7) """ I have those 9 variables.
 What is the type of each one?
-Write it in a comment next to the variables!""" a = 5 b = "GitHub" c = 7.5 d = "j" e = -10 f = -10.0
-g = ('GitHub', 10, 'j', 25.4)
-h = ['GitHub', 10, 'j', 25.4]
+Write it in a comment next to the variables!""" a = 5 \n b = "GitHub" \n c = 7.5 \n d = "j" \n e = -10 \n f = -10.0 \n g = ('GitHub', 10, 'j', 25.4) \n h = ['GitHub', 10, 'j', 25.4] \n
-i = {'GitHub' : 10, 'j' : 25.4, 'john' : 'help', 100.0 : 34}
+i = {'GitHub' : 10, 'j' : 25.4, 'john' : 'help', 100.0 : 34} \n

 ## On the terminal of the computer

-7) """ Write the command to get the Python version you are using """
+8) """ Write the command to get the Python version you are using """

-8) """ What is the command line for changing the current folder/directory? """
+9) """ What is the command line for changing the current folder/directory? """

-9) """ What is the command line for listing the contents of the current folder/directory? """
+10) """ What is the command line for listing the contents of the current folder/directory? """

-10) """ What is the command line for creating a file? """
+11) """ What is the command line for creating a file? """

-11) """ What is the command line for creating a new folder/directory? """
+12) """ What is the command line for creating a new folder/directory? """

-12) """ What is the command line for deleting a folder/directory? """
+13) """ What is the command line for deleting a folder/directory? """

-13) """ What is the command line for deleting a file? """
+14) """ What is the command line for deleting a file? """

 ## Don't forget, perseverance is really important when it doesn't work, but never hesitate to ask for a hint!!!